 Buying Tickets Online:

-- TrenItalia – for both high-speed trains and regional trains;
+- TrenItalia – for high-speed trains, fast regional trains, and regional trains;

 - ItaloTreno – for high-speed trains only.

-Both are easy to navigate and have an English user interface.
-The only thing to remember is that on the TrenItalia website you need to use the Italian names of the train stations (as given above) when you are doing a search for tickets.
+Both have an English user interface.
+The only thing to remember is that on the TrenItalia website you need to use the Italian names of the respective train stations (i.e., Venezia Santa Lucia/Venezia Mestre and Padova) when you are doing a search for tickets.

 What to see in Padua on a Day Trip from Venice?